Carlos Ibáñez del Campo: Return to the Presidency

 In the 1952 presidential elections, the right-wing Agrarian Labor Party (Partido Agrario Laborista) declared Ibáñez a presidential candidate.
 Ibáñez also garnered the support of the left-wing Popular Socialist Party and some feminist political unions – the feminist María de la Cruz was his campaign manager, but she then refused a ministerial office.
 Ibáñez promised to "sweep" out political corruption and bad government with his "broom" and was nicknamed the "General of Hope".
 He criticized traditional political parties but was vague in his proposals and had no clear position in the political spectrum.
 He won the election with 47%.

 The Bolivian National Revolution of 1952 influenced the followers of Ibáñez who saw it as a model of the national-populism they sought to implement in Chile.

-His second term was a very modest success.
+His second term was a modest success.
 By that time he was already old and ailing, and he left government mostly to his cabinet.
 His major problems during his presidency were those concerned with the economy.
 He had no plan to control inflation – one of the most pressing economic problems at the time in Chile – and as a result it skyrocketed to 71% in 1954 and 83% in 1955.
 Helped by the Klein-Sacks mission, Ibáñez managed to reduce it to 33% when he left the presidency.
 During his term, public transport costs rose by 50% and economic growth fell to 2.5%.

-Now much more of a centrist politically, Ibáñez won the support of many left-wingers by repealing the Law for the Defense of Democracy, which banned the Communist Party.
+Now much more of a centrist politically, Ibáñez won the support of left-wingers by repealing the Law for the Defense of Democracy, which banned the Communist Party.
 He did also take a softer approach on crime than in his first presidency.
-For example, he commuted the death sentence for The Jackal of Pupunahue to life imprisonment.
+For example, he commuted the death sentence for the Jackal of Pupunahue to life imprisonment.

 Some Chileans continued to support an Ibáñez dictatorship.
 These ibañistas, most of whom were retired army officers, created the "Línea Recta" (Straight Line) group to establish a new dictatorship.
 Ibáñez met with these conspirators, but ultimately his typical lack of trust ended the plans for a self-coup.
 A scandal rocked the Ibáñez administration when the press revealed Ibáñez's meetings with these conspirators.